Ten stops.

 through time.

-In 1860, Valdosta became the capital of Lowndes County, GA.
-And the rest is history.
+Valdosta became the capital of Lowndes County, GA in 1860.
+The rest is history.
 Or is it?
-Come discover the rich heritage of Valdosta and its surrounding counties through a self-guided walking tour that introduces you to the buildings that helped write its story.
-You'll learn that Valdosta is a city that takes pride in its past—and it's easy to see why.
+Come discover the rich heritage of Valdosta and its surrounding counties through our self-guided driving and walking tours.
+These carefully curated tours will introduce you to the buildings that helped write Valdosta’s story.
+You'll learn that we are a city that takes pride in its past—and it's easy to see why.

-Before you lace up your sneakers and head out on your tour, here's a quick history lesson to get you started.
+Before you lace up your sneakers or pile your loved ones into your car for a quick cruise, here's a short history lesson to get you started.
 Valdosta was not the first capital of Lowndes County.
 It was originally Troupville, an outpost that attracted settlers for its beautiful landscapes and fertile soil.
 But when Atlantic & Gulf Railroad decided to build a railway four miles south of town, the residents picked up and moved for more opportunity.
 They named the new town Valdosta in honor of the former Governor George Troup's Plantation, “Val d'Aosta.”
 The city became Lowndes County's administrative capital in 1860.

-Journey along our self-guided walking tour with stops in front of some of Valdosta's oldest buildings and historic monuments.
-Walk a mile (or two) in our shoes and you'll soon uncover the men and women who helped contribute to who we are today.
+Journey along our self-guided tours with stops in front of some of Valdosta's oldest buildings and historic monuments.
+Due to different roads and distance, each tour is slightly different, telling our story in a unique way.
+It’s time to walk a mile in our shoes or take a ride down an unforgettable road that effortlessly weaves together our history—uncovering the men and women that helped contribute to who we are today.

 Historic Lowndes County Courthouse

-Your tour begins at the intersection of Central and Ashley streets in front of the eye-catching Lowndes County Courthouse, which recently underwent a complete restoration back to its original look.
-This stately domed building was designed by architect Frank P. Millburn in 1905.
-With its elaborate portico, four 25-foot-tall Corinthian columns, and a central, two-stage tower with a laterned dome, the courthouse is among the finest in Georgia.
+Your tour begins at the intersection of Central and Ashley streets in front of the eye-catching Lowndes County Courthouse.
+This stately domed building was designed by architect Frank P. Millburn and was completed in 1905.
+With its elaborate portico, the courthouse is among the finest in Georgia.
 As you tour the grounds, take notice of the time capsule monument which was erected in honor of the American Bicentennial on July 4, 1976 and will be opened in 2026.
-The courthouse is open for public tours Mondays, Wednesday and Fridays from 9-11 am and 2-4 pm.

 The Crescent